DarrenCCT/Tournament-Analysis/README.md

 - Interactive Dashboard
 - Discord Bot for querying tournament/player statistics
-- Automated processing for other tournament series
+- Automated ETL pipeline for other tournament series

 ## Technologies Used